 Now there’s a new one: fight everything Donald Trump stands for.

-The new US president-elect is a climate denier and friend of the coal industry and says he’ll from the Paris climate accord.
+The new US president-elect is a climate denier and friend of the coal industry and says he’ll withdraw from the Paris climate accord.
 He also intends to dismantle Barack Obama’s sensible environmental policies and reverse the climate movement’s recent victories.
 With a Republican majority in the House and Senate, these and other plans stand a chance of success.

-Meanwhile, Trump will continue to climate change for the next four years.
+Meanwhile, Trump will continue to deny climate change for the next four years.
 Or he might occasionally say something accurate about it – bullshitter that he is, who knows?
 The national media will likely continue to provide him with a megaphone for spreading lies about climate change, making themselves complicit in the confusion and apathy that will follow.
 Deniers around the world will feel encouraged in their delusions.

-His victory is a for the climate.
+His victory is a catastrophe for the climate.

 Things could get ugly